Dayton Arcade: Background

 The most notable building fronts are on Third Street.
 It is of Flemish façade design and is said to be patterned after a guildhall in Amsterdam, the Netherlands.
 It looks like typical old Dutch architecture.
 The Fourth Street and Ludlow Street facades are done in Italian Renaissance Revival with the Commercial Building anchoring the corner of the lot.
 The most interesting architectural feature is the great dome, which was 90 ft. across and 70 ft. high.
 The classic detailing usually found in such rotundas was replaced by detailing representing Ohio.
 The cornucopias are filled with fruit and vegetables from Ohio.
 There are festoons of oak leaves with acorns, ram heads, and garlands of grain.
 At each framing member of the dome are colorful turkeys.

-The souvenir program book for the Arcade's grand opening says "The construction of the splendid group of buildings, known as the Arcade, was commenced on March 1st, 1902 and completed on March 1st, 1904.
+In the souvenir program book for the Arcade's grand opening it is written: "The construction of the splendid group of buildings, known as the Arcade, was commenced on March 1st, 1902 and completed on March 1st, 1904.
 The Third Street Building has a frontage on the Third street of 66 feet and was built by Mr. M. J. Gibbons and The Dayton Arcade Company.
 The Office building has a frontage on Ludlow Street of 66 feet, and the Apartment Building has a frontage on Fourth Street of 200 feet.
 The buildings are of steel and concrete, have fireproof construction throughout, and possess every modern equipment and convenience.
 The elevator service is furnished by six Otis electric elevators, and the Power Building is equipped with a complete steam heating, electric light, and refrigerating plant of the most modern type.
 Through each building runs spacious arcades, richly constructed of marble and mosaic tile, converging into the Arcade Market House, which, with its magnificent glass dome and beautifully decorated galleries surrounding and overlooking the Market House, is unlike any building in this country; artistic in conception and perfect in execution."